akashvermaa/amdm/README.md

-this is repo is for java programming, those who wish to contribute can contact.
+This repo is for java programming, those who wish to contribute can contact.